tjex/tjex.github.io/src/content/blog/2024/zettelkasten-grid-system.md

   granularity).
 That's a rabbit hole. *Way* too much cognitive friction.
 - PARA is designed with project managers in mind.
 The folder structure is incongruous with Zettelkasten principles, e.g., the "Archives" folder.
-A Zettelkasten *is* and archive.
+A Zettelkasten *is* an archive.
 A note is never 'inactive', just as a memory never is; they're both just resting for a moment.
 - ACCESS comes closer to a frictionless solution of folder management, but the "Extra" and "Spaces" folder are again rabbits holes.